a-chris/peffect-bookmarks-manager/README.md

 ### Working with the React application

-This is just a workaround to use the React and Redux DevTools, mostly to debug the drag-and-drop, so you can't execute operation on the bookmarks for real.
+This is just a workaround to use the React and Redux DevTools, mostly to debug the drag-and-drop, so you can't execute operation on the bookmarks for real because the bookmarks you can see are statically loaded from `mock/nodes.json`.

 Run: